llm-bible/llm-bible.github.io/_publications/zytek2024llms.markdown

 bibkey: zytek2024llms
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.06064"}
-tags: ['Prompting', 'Training Techniques', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Training Techniques', 'Prompting']
 ---
 In response to the demand for Explainable Artificial Intelligence (XAI), we investigate the use of Large Language Models (LLMs) to transform ML